LonerHermitNEET/Matthew/Matthew.md

 # Chapter 1 - A World Apart

-The goblin stood in front of him, and his face was sure and committed, his heart pumping without pause, the blade begging to make a sound without tire.
+The goblin stood in front of him, and Matthew's face was sure and committed, his heart pumping without pause, the blade begging to make a sound without tire.
 This was the epitome of beauty he was talking about.
 This was it.

 He smiled vaguely.